freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-a-more-complex-shape-using-css-and-html.md

 ---

 ## Description

 <section id='description'>

 One of the most popular shapes in the world is the heart shape, and in this challenge you'll create one using pure CSS.
-But first, you need to understand the <code>::before</code> and <code>::after</code> pseudo-elements.
+But first, you need to understand the `::before` and `::after` pseudo-elements.
 These pseudo-elements are used to add something before or after a selected element.
-In the following example, a <code>::before</code> pseudo-element is used to add a rectangle to an element with the class <code>heart</code>:
+In the following example, a `::before` pseudo-element is used to add a rectangle to an element with the class `heart`:

 ```css
 .heart::before {